JerBouma/FinanceToolkit/README.md

 - Piotroski F-Score
 - Present Value of Growth Opportunities (PVGO)

+## Options and Greeks

+The Options module is meant to calculate theoretical values based on Black Scholes for European Options.
+This includes the theoretical value of the Option for each Strike Price and Expiration Date which is intelligently chosen.
+It also includes the First, Second and Third Order Greeks such as Delta, Gamma, Vega, Vomma and Ultima. **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/options) which includes an explanation about the model, the parameters and an example.**

+### Options

+- Black Scholes Model
+- Option Chains

+### First-Order Greeks
+- Delta
+- Dual Delta
+- Vega
+- Theta
+- Rho
+- Epsilon
+- Lambda

+### Second-Order Greeks
+- Gamma
+- Dual Gamma
+- Vanna
+- Charm
+- Vomma
+- Vera
+- Veta
+- Partial Derivative

+### Third-Order Greeks
+- Speed
+- Zomma
+- Color
+- Ultima

 ## Performance Metrics

 The Performance module is meant to calculate important performance metrics such as Sharpe Ratio, Sortino Ratio, Treynor Ratio, Information Ratio, Jensen's Alpha, Beta, Capital Asset Pricing Model, Factor Models and more. **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/performance) which includes an explanation about the performance metrics, the parameters and an example.**